1. Speculation rules

 Otherwise, requests are always issued without using any previously existing credentials.
 This limits the ambient authority available to any potentially forged request, and such requests can already be made through [FETCH], a subresource or frame, or various other means.
 Site operators are therefore already well-advised to use CSRF tokens or other mitigations for this threat.

-2.2.
+4.2.
 Cross-site scripting

 This specification causes activity in response to content found in the document, so it is worth considering the options open to an attacker able to inject unescaped HTML.

 Such an attacker is otherwise able to inject JavaScript, frames or other elements.
 The activity possible with this specification (requesting fetches etc) is generally less dangerous than arbitrary script execution, and comparable to other elements.
-The same mitigations available to other features also apply here.
-In particular, the [CSP] script-src
+It would, however, make it possible to cause prefetches of links in the document, and the existence of those prefetches could provide a vector for exfiltrating information about those links.

 directive applies to prefetch requests arising from the rules.

-2.3.
+4.3.
 Type confusion

 In the case of speculation rules in an inline <script>